keelancook/notebook/_notes/Academics should have their own personal website.md

 season: winter
 ---

 As someone who works in the academy, I'm a big believer in academics having their own space on the web that provides context on their work and research and gives easy access to their growing body of scholarship.
+Academics should be [[Starting a Personal Website]].

 I'm also a proponent of [thinking in public](/about), and if anyone should be doing this, it's those of us who get paid to do research for a living.
 A personal website allows academics to do all of this and more.

 For the academic, a personal website provides a dedicated space where they're body of scholarship can take on it's own life.
 Often, I speak with professors and scholars who rebuff the idea of a personal website based on the assumption that any attempt to showcase your work must equate to self-promotion.
 While I realy resonate with the desire to avoid any appearance of shameless self-promotion (and I do believe there are several [[Things not to do on your personal website]]), the entire purpose of scholarship is adding to the knowledge of others.
 A personal website is an excellent way to do just that.